dbadapt/mysql_json_array_indexing/README.md

 MySQL JSON Array Indexing

-An example of using a child table and triggers to index a JSON array value
+An example of using a child table and triggers to index a JSON numeric array

 test output